55 Types of Beetles in Maryland

 The cocklebur weevil is a common pest that feeds on cocklebur, which is poisonous to most animals.

-Cocklebur contains toxic substances called pyrrolizidine alkaloids, which are poisonous to cattle and other livestock.
+Cocklebur contains pyrrolizidine alkaloids, which are poisonous to cattle and other livestock.

-These insects are not harmful to humans unless they are eaten, but they can cause allergic reactions if touched.
+These insects are not harmful to humans unless eaten but can cause allergic reactions if touched.

 To reduce the risk of exposure, it is best to wear gloves when handling these beetles.